 If you are one of a number of shareholders then you should look at protecting your shares.
 Think about what would actually happen if your company lost a major shareholder.
 Would you be able to buy those shares back from the deceased beneficiary at a price they think reasonable?

 Successful businesses will often have shareholders who may or may not be actively involved within the day to day running of the company.
 But if someone is investing money within the company or buying shares they will often want to know that the investment is safe.
-Having shareholder protection insurance with a shareholder agreement is the best way of doing this.
+Having this kind of insurance in place with a shareholder agreement is the best way of doing this.

 For example two people in a company will often own 50/50 split.
 If one of the people die the other is now left with the running of the company.
 Key man insurance will help inject money to help the day to day running and of course this is very important.
 But you now may be left with someone else owning 50% of your company.
 That person could of course be the wife or husband of the deceased.
 They may of course want to sell their half of the company.
 What if they sell out to someone you do not get on with.
 This can have massive complications to your business.